K3dy/revit-parameter-explorer/README.md

 ## Overview

-This application connects to your Autodesk account and allows you to browse through Construction Cloud projects, navigate model hierarchies, and explore detailed Revit parameter information.
+This application connects to your Autodesk account and allows you to browse through Autodesk Construction Cloud projects, navigate model hierarchies, and explore detailed Revit parameter information.
 It provides a convenient way to access and visualize Revit model data without needing to open the model in Revit.

 ![Revit Parameter Explorer Screenshot](screenshot.png)